mozachiu/FCND-Estimation-CPP-1/README.md

 ### Meet the performance criteria of each step. ###
 For each step of the project, the final estimator should be able to successfully meet the performance criteria with the controller provided.
 The estimator's parameters should be properly adjusted to satisfy each of the performance criteria elements.
 ```
-- For each task, the final estimator successfully meet the performance criteria with the controller provided.
+- All scenarios meet the performance criteria, as shown in the previous sections.
-- Please refer result provided in all tasks.
 ```

 ### Task 6: Adding Own Controller ###